redhat-developer/intellij-tekton/README.md

 ## Tekton Versions

+- The maximum IDEA version supported is now 2024.1.
-- The minimum IDEA version supported is now 2021.1.
+- The minimum IDEA version supported is now 2022.3.
 - The Tekton CLI in use has been upgraded to 0.27.0.
-- Schemas for validation and code assist have been updated to Tekton Pipeline `0.42.0` and Tekton Triggers `0.22.0`.
+- Schemas for validation and code assist have been updated to Tekton Pipeline `0.56.0` and Tekton Triggers `0.26.0`.

 Note: We support `v1beta1` API.
 Previous version `v1alpha1` may work, but we cannot guarantee that all features will work properly.
 If you have `v1alpha1` pipelines/tasks please use [migrating document](https://github.com/tektoncd/pipeline/blob/main/docs/migrating-v1alpha1-to-v1beta1.md) to migrate to `v1beta1`.
 ### Dependencies